 In the event of an unforeseen circumstance whereby one of the thesis committee members is unable to participate in the thesis defense, acceptable alternatives, which must be approved by the thesis advisor and program coordinator, exist to allow the defense to proceed.
 With approval of the thesis advisor, the student may ask another MSMS graduate faculty member to stand in for the absent member during the defense and sign the thesis defense report form.
 If such an event renders a committee member unable to remain on the committee, the student may ask another MSMS graduate faculty member to become a committee member (thesis committee form addendum signed by stand in and coordinator is required).
-Finally, if the committee member who cannot attend the defense is a thesis advisor, the thesis advisor may petition the Graduation Studies Administration for an extension of the deadline for the defense, if necessary, and allow the student to reschedule the defense.
+Finally, if the committee member who cannot attend the defense is a thesis advisor, the thesis advisor may petition the Dean of Graduate Studies for an extension of the deadline for the defense.